cms-legacydata-validation/RAWToAODValidation/README.md

        process.GlobalTag.connect = cms.string('sqlite_file:/cvmfs/cms-opendata-conddb.cern.ch/FT_R_42_V10A.db')
        process.GlobalTag.globaltag = 'FT_R_42_V10A::All'
        ```
    4) For the 2010 RAW samples, it  is necessary to remove from the configuration file an EDProducer of the name lumiProducer.
-For extracting this component is required to replace a sequence, `process.localreco` and to modify a parameter set (PSet) as part of an output module, `AODoutput`.

-       - For editing the sequence:

-         Replace `process.localreco = cms.Sequence(process.trackerlocalreco+process.muonlocalreco+process.calolocalreco+process.castorreco+process.lumiProducer)` with `process.localreco = cms.Sequence(process.trackerlocalreco+process.muonlocalreco+process.calolocalreco+process.castorreco)`

-        - For editing the OutputModule:

-          Change the option `keep` for `drop` in the PSet:
+Add the following lines to the end of the configuration file:

            ```ruby
-           process.AODoutput = cms.OutputModule("PoolOutputModule",
-           eventAutoFlushCompressedSize = cms.untracked.int32(15728640),
-           fileName = cms.untracked.string('reco_RAW2DIGI_L1Reco_RECO_USER.root'),
-           outputCommands = cms.untracked.vstring('drop *',
-           …
-           'keep LumiSummary_lumiProducer_*_*’,
-           …
-           )
+           #modify the localreco sequence so it does not require luminosity production
+           process.localreco.remove(process.lumiProducer)

+           #for consistency, remove products from event content
+           process.AODoutput.outputCommands.remove('keep LumiSummary_lumiProducer_*_*')
+           process.AODoutput.outputCommands.append('drop LumiSummary_lumiProducer_*_*')
            ```
 - Proceed to do `cmsRun` to your configuration file (Run time could be up to 12 hours)